-During the period of this report, we have continued to successfully deliver on our three core goals of support, research, and awareness.
+During the period of this report, we have continued to deliver against our three core goals of support, research, and awareness.

-The Trustees have reviewed the Charity's core goals and have reaffirmed that these remain the focus of all activity.
+The Trustees annually review the core goals and have reaffirmed that these remain the charitable focus.

 The Trustees are aware of the public benefit guidance published by the Charity Commission.
 We have considered the objectives of the Charity and have given regard to how these objectives and the associated activities meet the public benefit criteria of advancing health, saving lives and the relief of those in need by reason of ill health.